Aboriginal Australian group encouraged but wary of South32's engagement

 Western Australia's heritage protection laws are being reformed, but for now skew in favour of approving mining projects with limited input from Indigenous groups.

-And, while Kerr is optimistic around engagement, he noted that "down the track if we have challenges or problems we will always look at what the legislative framework looks like" including using a process to directly apply to the state for the mine's approval.
+"Down the track if we have challenges or problems we will always look at what the legislative framework looks like," he said, including using a process to directly apply to the state for the mine's approval.

+"We are working hard with them to find the common areas of ground where they get benefits from the project... because if they don’t want us there, then that’s not consistent with our purpose to be perfectly honest."

 (Reporting by Melanie Burton; Editing by Christian Schmollinger)